neondatabase/postgresql_anonymizer/docs/how-to/2-dynamic_masking.md

 -   Jack is operating the new sales application, he needs access to the real data.
 He is what the GPDR would call a **\"data processor\"**.
 -   Pierre is a data analyst who runs statistic queries on the database.
-    He should not have access to any personnal data.
+    He should not have access to any personal data.

 ## How it works